openeventdata/petrarch2/README.md

 See the header of PETR_coder.py for details on the current state of the program.
-In a nutshell, this works -- it coded 60,000 AFP sentences from the GigaWord corpus without crashing, using the included dictionaries -- but the pattern matching is only partially implemented (and there are about six known potentially lethal errors that are currently trapped in order to avoid crashes).
-However, it now has almost all of the features of the TABARI coder
+In a nutshell, this works -- it coded 60,000 AFP sentences from the GigaWord corpus without crashing, using the included dictionaries -- but the pattern matching is only partially implemented and the CAMEO dictionary still uses the old TABARI-style stemming which does not work in PATRARCH, which is to say there are a *lot* of patterns that no longer work.
+However, it now has almost all of the features of the TABARI coder.

 Documentation could also use a little work (really??) but is fairly complete, though scattered in """...""" blocks throughout the program.